 The Music Recordings Archive (MRA) includes historical audio formats from all time periods and geographical origins including: cylinders, Edison Diamond Discs, 78 rpm discs, LP discs, wire recordings, reel-to-reel tapes, cassette tapes, DAT, compact discs, DVD-A discs, etc. Content in the Music Recordings Archive is mostly limited to musical performances but includes all kinds of music from around the world.

-Music Special Collections can be accessed in room 4437 on the 4th floor of the Harold B. Lee Library.
+Music Special Collections can be accessed in the L. Tom Perry Special Collections reading room on the 1st floor of the Harold B. Lee Library.

-Hours are MWF 9 am to 6 pm, TTH 9 am to 9 pm (but closed from 11 am to noon), and Sat noon to 6 pm.
+Hours are M-F 8 am to 6 pm and Sat 10 am to 6 pm.

 For information, contact David Day at email@example.com.